basharast/ScummVM-UWP/src/ScummVM Libs/README.md

 - Click Ok

-- Done, you now compile the project
+- Done, you can now compile the project

 # X64